pyykkis/rebar3_asn1_compiler/README.md

 ##Usage

 Define ASN.1 compiler options in `rebar.config` and add output directory to Erlang source directories.
-Supported ASN.1 compiler options are listed at http://www.erlang.org/doc/man/asn1ct.html.
+Supported ASN.1 compiler options are listed at [ASN.1 compiler documentation](http://www.erlang.org/doc/man/asn1ct.html).
 In addition, `{indir, "asn1"}` can be used for defining the directory containing the ASN.1 modules.
 The default input directory is `"asn1"`.

     {asn1_opts, [{outdir, "asn1_gen"}, uper]}.
     {src_dirs, ["src", "asn1_gen"]}.

-Additionally, plugin can be hooked into compile and clean commands.
+Additionally, plugin can be hooked into standard `compile` and `clean` commands.

     {provider_hooks, [
       {pre,